 How is a mild traumatic brain injury diagnosed?

 Typically, a mild traumatic brain injury is diagnosed by a qualified medical professional as the result of a detailed neurological examination.
 Such medical professionals most often include emergency room doctors, neurologists, and neuropsychologists.
 It is also possible that imaging of the brain by a CAT scan, MRI, SPECT or PET will assist in the diagnosis.
 But it is well-accepted that brain injuries are notoriously difficult to diagnose and that they may not present themselves for extended periods of time following an accident.
-Physical, occupational and speech therapists may also play a role in evaluation of a patient’s brain function deficits.
-In addition to scans of the brain, various screening tools measure a person’s speech, movement, memory and thought.
+Physical, occupational, and speech therapists may also play a role in the evaluation of a patient’s brain function deficits.
+In addition to scans of the brain, various screening tools measure a person’s speech, movement, memory, and thought.
 A cognitive evaluation by a neuropsychologist who has experience and training in formal neuropsychological testing is often used to diagnose a traumatic brain injury.

 If you have been injured and have questions, reach out to our Richmond brain injury attorneys today at (804) 409-0876.